 c).
 Optimize your headline for users and searchbots: Significantly high search rankings don’t depend solely upon powerful headlines and accompanying content.
 A lot of people that you want to reach still use search engines to search for information, whether they’re logged in or not.

 This is the core reason why you need to optimize your headlines, as well as your content, for these searchers.
 As you create content for your customers, you’re faced with a challenge: How to write a headline that not only makes people want to click and read, but that also contains your targeted keywords.

 Say your keyword is social media expert.
 You can model the headlines below.
-They’re all optimized for users as well as for the searchbot.
+They’re all optimized for users, as well as for the searchbots.

 - 5 Questions To Ask Before You Hire a Social Media Expert